TheCamoc/esp-helpers-lib/README.md

 ## Current Features
 - A Website for configuring String options.
 Configuration will automatically be saved using LittleFS and persist restarts.
 - Wifi Management
+- Setup of HTTP Updates

 ## Planned Features
-- Setup of OTA Updates via the HTTP Server
+- Setup of Automatic OTA Updates
+- Option to specify Firmware version on the config Website

 ## Example Usage
 ```c